approximatelabs/datadm/README.md

 ![dataDM](datadm-header.png?raw=true)

 DataDM is your private data assistant.
 A conversational interface for your data where you can load, clean, transform, and visualize without a single line of code.
 DataDM is open source and can be run entirely locally, keeping your juicy data secrets fully private.
-Slide into your data's DMs tonight.

 ## Demo